 - Old Puglia: A Cultural Companion to South-Eastern Italy

-- Places in Puglia: Alberobello and the Trulli Houses
+- Places in Puglia: Alberobello and the Trulli Houses (for Kindle only)

-- Lonely Planet: Puglia and Basilicata
+- Lonely Planet: Southern Italy

 This post may contain affiliate links to sites I believe are of benefit to travelers.
 There is no cost to you but the small amount of revenue helps defer the cost of bringing you this free information.